reececomo/pixijs-actions/README.md

 myApp.ticker.add(dt => Action.tick(dt));
 ```

-Now you are ready to start using actions.
+Now you are ready to start using actions!

 ## Action Initializers

 *Use these functions to create actions.*

 Most actions implement specific predefined animations that are ready to use.
 If your animation needs fall outside of the suite provided here, then you should implement a custom action.
+See **Creating Custom Actions** below.

 | Action | Description | Reversible? |
 | :----- | :---------- | :---------- |